Clan Boyle

 Clan Boyle is a Scottish clan of the Scottish Lowlands.

 History

 Origins of the clan

-The name Boyle comes from the Norman town of Beauville near Caen.
+The name Boyle comes from the Norman town of Beuville near Caen.
 In 1164 David de Boivil appears as a witness to a charter.
 In 1275 Richard de Boyville held the lands of Kelburn in Ayrshire.
 In around 1291 Henry de Boyville was keeper of Dumfries Castle, Wigtown Castle and Kirkcudbright Castle.
 Richard de Boyvil and Robert de Boyvil both appear on the Ragman Rolls in 1296 submitting to Edward I of England.
 Richard Boyle married a daughter of Sir Robert Comyn.

 15th and 16th centuries

 Six generations after Richard Boyle, John Boyle, his descendant, was killed at the Battle of Sauchieburn, fighting in support of James III of Scotland in 1488.
 The family estates were forfeited but his son, also called John, had them restored by James IV of Scotland.

 When Elizabeth I was on the throne of England, the Boyles supported Mary, Queen of Scots.